 Goal: Provide for single-family residential development that preserves existing semi-rural character in areas like Lower Algiers (Planning District 13).

-Range of Uses: Single-family dwellings, agricultural and stormwater management uses are allowed.
+Range of Uses: Single-family dwellings, agricultural and stormwater managment uses are allowed.
 Cluster development that preserves open space is preferred.
 Supporting public recreational and community facilities are also allowed.

-Development Character: Large-lot single-family new development should have a minimum lot area of 2 acres per dwelling unit.
-Cluster development may result in increased densities on individual lots, but when taken with preserved open space, the overall density should not exceed one dwelling unit per 2 acres.
-Incorporate risk reduction and adaptation strategies in the built environment.
+Development Character: Large-lot single-family new development will have a minimum lot area of 2 acres per dwelling unit.
+Cluster development may result in increased densities on individual lots, but when taken with preserved open space, the overall density will not exceed one dwelling unit per 2 acres.